apache/openwhisk/tools/ubuntu-setup/README.md

 Follow the instructions in [ansible/README.md](../../ansible/README.md) to deploy and teardown OpenWhisk within a single machine or VM.

 Once deployed, several Docker containers will be running in your machine.
-You can check that containers are running by using the docker cli with the command `docker ps`.
+You can check that containers are running by using the docker CLI with the command `docker ps`.

 ### Configure the CLI
 Follow instructions in [Configure CLI](../../docs/cli.md).
 The API host